Skip to main content

 Nola Leach is a co-leader of the European Politics and Society Network and served as the Chief Executive of CARE (Christian Action Research & Education), one of Europe’s leading Christian charities, which provides resources and helps bring Christian insight and experience to matters of… Read more

-Peter Saunders was born in New Zealand and originally trained as a general surgeon before serving with the Africa Inland Mission in Kenya and completing two years of mission training at All Nations Christian College in the UK.
-From 1992 to 2018 he served full-time with Christian Medical… Read more
+Peter Saunders was born in New Zealand and originally trained as a General Surgeon, before serving with the Africa Inland Mission in Kenya and completing two years mission training at All Nations Christian College in the UK.
+Since 1992 he has worked in full-time Christian ministry first with… Read more

 Roxana Stanciu is a co-leader of the European Politics and Society Network and serves as Director of Operations and Development at Christ Church Mayfair Trust London.
 Prior to this, she was the Chief Operating Officer of CARE (Christian Action, Research and Education) in London.
 CARE’s vision is… Read more